 I’ll be honest.
 The big downside of Pasta Evangelists is that it is a little on the expensive side.
 It’ll cost you about £7 or £8 per portion of pasta although you do save on the subscriptions.
 Having said that, I do think it’s worth it because it is restaurant-quality and the average ready meal in the supermarket costs about £3 anyway and tastes no where near as good.

-And if you want to save some money you can get 50% off your first order with my family and friends referral or simply quote ‘Fourth Month’ at the checkout.
-With this discount, you get roughly four portions of delicious pasta for about £12.50 and I’ll get a free box too.
+And if you want to save some money you can get £10 off your first box with my family and friends referral or simply quote ‘April Smyth’ at the checkout.
+You get cheap and delicious pasta and I’ll get a free box too.
 Win, win!
-Already a member?
-You can get 5% off with the code SITE5.

 P.S.
 I’m not affiliated with Pasta Evangelists and this isn’t a sponsored post, I just really love and believe in their products.